 The third unpacks Marx's concept of value as socially necessary labor time which serves as the "law" governing all aspects of the capitalist mode of production.

-The fourth explains how and why "value in motion" and the "coercive laws of competition" combine to make capital the most dynamic mode of production in human history, thanks to its unceasing pursuit of rising labor productivity.
+The fourth explains how and why "value in motion" and the "coercive laws of competition" combine to make capital the most dynamic mode of production in human history, thanks to its unceasing pursuit of labor-saving technology.

 The fifth shifts the focus from the production of value to its realization and circulation, where the dynamics of overaccumulation play out in such a way as to intensify capital's internal contradictions and crisis tendencies.

-The sixth and final part discusses how capital produces its own "space-time," as when it seeks a temporary solution to its crisis tendencies by expanding into new spaces and reconfiguring old ones, a displacement mechanism which Harvey calls the "spatial-temporal fix."
+The sixth discusses how capital produces its own "space-time," as when it seeks a temporary solution to its crisis tendencies by expanding into new spaces and reconfiguring old ones, a displacement mechanism which Harvey calls the "spatial-temporal fix."